johnshearing/PrivateKeyVault/README.md

 Do not use this card unless you have no other choice and then only with extreme caution.

 Take the same precautions with your PrivateKeyVault.
-If attackers steal your Pi with the encrypted SD card aboard then they could place a keylogger anywhere they want without you knowing about it.
+If attackers steal your Pi with the encrypted SD card aboard then they could place a key logger anywhere they want without you knowing about it.
 They could put it on the SD card or at any place in the hardware such as the keyboard, the pi itself, the camera, just about anywhere.
 So the PrivateKeyVault should be wrapped in paper or put in a box, and sealed with sparkly nail polish to make it evident should the device be tampered with.

 ## Conclusion:
 QR-Code functionality airgaps the PrivateKeyVault.